statisticalbiotechnology/dsbook/dsbook/unsupervised/pca.md

 ### Fictive Example

 Now, let’s apply this theory in a concrete, 4x4 example with 4 samples and 4 genes.
+Here, we will see how gene-specific and sample-specific effects can combine to form the observed matrix.

 #### Setup

 Let:
 - $u$ be a vector representing the gene-specific effects: $ u = [2, 1, 0.5, 3] $.
 - $v$ be a vector representing the sample-specific effects: $ v = [1, 0.8, 1.2, 0.5] $.